Abad Santos station

-Abad Santos station is an elevated Manila Light Rail Transit (LRT) station situated on Line 1.
-The station serves Tondo and Santa Cruz, both in Manila, and is located on Rizal Avenue.
+Abad Santos station, also known as J. Abad Santos station, is an elevated Light Rail Transit (LRT) station located on the LRT Line 1 (LRT-1) system in Manila, Philippines.
+The station serves Tondo and Santa Cruz, and is situated on Rizal Avenue.
 The station is named after the nearby Abad Santos Avenue, which in turn, is named after José Abad Santos, Chief Justice of the Supreme Court of the Philippines who was executed by the Japanese invading forces during World War II.

-Abad Santos station serves as the sixth station for Line 1 trains headed to Baclaran and as the fifteenth station for trains headed to Roosevelt.
+Abad Santos station serves as the sixth station for LRT-1 trains headed to Dr. Santos and as the twentieth station for trains headed to Fernando Poe Jr.

+History

+Abad Santos station was opened to the public on May 12, 1985, as part of the Rizal Line, which extended the LRT northward to Monumento.

 Transportation links

 Like its neighbor R. Papa, commuters can take the many jeepneys or taxis to Abad Santos station.
 Buses and UV Express that ply Rizal Avenue also stop near the station.
 Tricycles are available outside the station.